Carl F. H. Henry

 Carl Ferdinand Howard Henry (January 22, 1913 – December 7, 2003) was an American evangelical Christian theologian who provided intellectual and institutional leadership to the neo-evangelical movement in the mid-to-late 20th century.
 He was ordained in 1942 after graduating from Northern Baptist Theological Seminary and went on to teach and lecture at various schools and publish and edit many works surrounding the neo-evangelical movement.
 His early book, The Uneasy Conscience of Modern Fundamentalism (1947), was influential in calling evangelicals to differentiate themselves from separatist fundamentalism and claim a role in influencing the wider American culture.
 He was involved in the creation of numerous major evangelical organizations that contributed to his influence in Neo-evangelicalism and lasting legacy, including the National Association of Evangelicals, Fuller Theological Seminary, Evangelical Theological Society, Christianity Today magazine (of which he was the founding editor), and the Institute for Advanced Christian Studies.
 The Carl F. H. Henry Institute for Evangelical Engagement at Southern Baptist Theological Seminary and the Carl F. H. Henry Center for Theological Understanding at Trinity International University seek to carry on his legacy.
 His ideas about Neo-evangelism are still debated to this day and his legacy continues to inspire change in American social and political culture.

 Early life

-Henry grew up in Long Island, New York as the son of German immigrants, Karl F. Heinrich and Johanna Vaethroeder (Väthröder).
-After his high school graduation in 1929 he began working in newspaper journalism.
+Henry grew up in Long Island, New York, as the son of German immigrants, Karl F. Heinrich and Johanna Vaethroeder (Väthröder).
+After his high school graduation in 1929, he began working in newspaper journalism.

 In 1932, at the age of 19, he became editor of The Smithtown Times and later a stringer for The New York Times.
 The next year, after becoming a Christian, he decided to go to college to begin a life of Christian service.

 Family

-His wife Helga Bender Henry wrote a book in 1955 about the Union Rescue Mission in Los Angeles.
-In 1999 she published Cameroon on a Clear Day about her parents' work in that country.
+His wife, Helga Bender Henry, wrote a book in 1955 about the Union Rescue Mission in Los Angeles.
+In 1999, she published Cameroon on a Clear Day about her parents' work in that country.

-Their son Paul B. Henry was a U.S. Congressman from Michigan from 1985 until his death in 1993.
+Their son, Paul B. Henry, was a U.S. Representative from Michigan from 1985 to his death in 1993.
+They also had a daughter, Carol Henry Bates.